 Pourover

-Instructions for Pourover using 1:12 ratio for a 8 oz mug of coffee
+Instructions for Pourover using 1:16 ratio for 9-10 oz of coffee.

 • A dripper (e.g. Hario V60 dripper)